1990 Canadian Grand Prix

 Gerhard Berger won the race on the track, but unfortunately he’d made the mistake of jumping the start, which in those days came with a hefty post-race one-minute time penalty.
 Berger’s lead at the end of the race was more than 45 seconds, but even that wasn’t enough to keep him on the podium and he ended up being classified fourth.
 Ayrton Senna was promoted to victory ahead of Nelson Piquet and Nigel Mansell.

 2001 Canadian Grand Prix

 Ralf Schumacher triumphed for Williams with a classic refuelling era victory - he sat behind leader Michael Schumacher for pretty much the entire race.
-Then, when Michael came in for his stop first, Ralf nailed in a few quick laps, emerged from his own stop in the lead, and went on to win by more than 20 seconds - the first time two brothers had finished first and second in any FIA world championship event.
+Then, when Michael came in for his stop first, Ralf banged in a few quick laps, emerged from his own stop in the lead, and went on to win by more than 20 seconds.
+It was a significant result - it was the first time two brothers had finished first and second in any FIA world championship event.

 2007 Canadian Grand Prix

 Lewis Hamilton’s first F1 win came in a race littered with safety car periods - one for an absolutely colossal accident involving Robert Kubica.
 The Pole was attempting to pass Jarno Trulli but ran into the back of the Toyota at the kink before the hairpin, sending his car into a frightening series of barrel rolls.
 The car disintegrated around him and his feet were left hanging out of the end of the nose.
 Remarkably, all he suffered was a concussion and a sprained ankle and ended up missing just a single race.